gnh22/team-h/critter_app/README.md

 </p>

 ## Build Instruction
 In order to run our app, clone this repository onto your local machine.
 Once cloned, navigate into the folder critter_app and run `flutter pub get` to retreive all dependencies.
 Open XCode/Simulator on your machine and run `flutter run` to run the iPhone 17 Pro simulator.
-The app should be launched immediately.
+The app should be launched immediately, and **please ensure that your machine as well as your simulator has the sound turned up!**

 ## Dependencies
 The following dependencies were used for the creation of our app: